jayd-lee/RPiDataMonitor/README.md

 # RPiDataMonitor

+You can find a more comprehensive documentation in the [report.md](https://github.com/jayd-lee/RPiDataMonitor/blob/main/report.md).

 `RPiDataMonitor` is a small project I worked on to learn more about writing code for a self-contained device using a single-board Raspberry Pi and various sensors.
 The project includes the following specs:

 - `Raspberry Pi 4 Model B` with the `Raspbian GNU/Linux 12` operating system